gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Observations:_
-* Etcd intra cluster network traffic remains same, observed there is no change in network traffic pattern.
+* etcd intra cluster network traffic remains the same, observed that there is no change in the network traffic pattern.
 * Follower `etcd-main-1` to `etcd-client` max egress is 496 KiBs.
-* **Watch requests are not forwarded to Leader `etcd-main-2` from follower `etcd-main-1`** .
+* **Watch requests are not forwarded to leader `etcd-main-2` from follower `etcd-main-1`**

-Deleting the keys which matches between 0 and 99999 by targeting follower and in parallel watching the keys.
+Deleting the keys which match between 0 and 99999 by targeting follower and in parallel watching the keys.

 ```bash
 root@etcd-client:/# time etcdctl --endpoints=https://etcd-main-1.etcd-main-peer.shoot--ash-garden--mz-neem.svc:2379 del 0 99999    --dial-timeout=300s --command-timeout=300s